 You have lived in Bosnia - what did you do there?

 I saw a position at The Organization for Security and Co-operation in Europe (OSCE) Mission to Bosnia & Herzegovina advertised on a blog, which seems very quaint looking back now.
 Within three weeks, I found myself in Sarajevo, grappling with a different legal system and taking language classes at night.
 I also discovered a wonderful community of lawyers, professionals and friends, including several talented Irish lawyers who have since gone from strength to strength in their careers around the world.
 I was part of the OSCE’s efforts to strengthen the local criminal justice system, which was investigating and prosecuting conflict-era atrocities in parallel to the proceedings at The International Criminal Tribunal for the former Yugoslavia.
-We carried out court monitoring of local war crimes trials and analysed progress on the national strategy for war crimes processing.
-I also worked on gender-related issues, including prosecution of sexual violence, and authored a report on local courts’ handling of domestic violence cases.
+We carried out court monitoring of local war crime trials and analysed progress on the national strategy for war crimes processing.
+I also worked on gender-related issues, including the prosecution of sexual violence, and authored a report on local courts’ handling of domestic violence cases.
 I then moved to the OSCE Mission in Kosovo, where I spent 18 months in Pristina, advising on varied human rights issues, including ethnic discrimination, post-conflict cultural and property disputes, and elections and voting in minority communities.

 What do you hope to achieve from the work you are doing?